Chains, Antichains, and Complements in Infinite Partition Lattices: Preliminaries and notation

 \section{Preliminaries and notation}

-We work in ZF with the full Axiom of Choice (AC).
-As usual, a set $S$ is \emph{well-ordered} if{f} it is totally ordered and every non-empty subset of $S$ has a least element.
-Throughout the paper, we use von Neumann's characterization of ordinals: a set $S$ is an ordinal if{f} it is strictly well-ordered by $\subsetneq$ and every element of $S$ is a subset of $S$.
+We work in ZF with the Axiom of Choice (AC).
+As usual, a set $S$ is \emph{well-ordered} if and only if it is totally ordered and every non-empty subset of $S$ has a least element.
+Throughout the paper, we use von Neumann's characterization of ordinals: a set $S$ is an ordinal if and only if it is strictly well-ordered by $\subsetneq$ and every element of $S$ is a subset of $S$.
 The \emph{order type} of a well-ordered set $S$ is the (necessarily unique) ordinal $\ordone$ that is order-isomorphic to $S$.
-Cardinals and ordinals are denoted by Greek letters $\ordone, \ordtwo, \ordthree, \ordfour, \ldots$ for ordinals and $\cardone, \cardtwo, \ldots$ for cardinals.
-We denote by \order{\cardone} the initial ordinal of \cardone, and by \card{\ordone} the cardinality of \ordone.
-The cardinality of a set is denoted \cardinal{S} and its powerset is denoted \powerset{S}.
+Cardinals and ordinals are denoted by Greek letters $\ordone, \ordtwo, \ordfour, \ordthree, \ldots$ for ordinals and $\cardone, \cardtwo, \ldots$ for cardinals.
+We denote by $\order{\cardone}$ the initial ordinal of $\cardone$, and by $\card{\ordone}$ the cardinality of $\ordone$.
+The cardinality of a set is denoted $\cardinal{S}$ and its powerset is denoted $\powerset{S}$.
+For a cardinal $\cardone$, we denote by $\cardone^+$ its successor and by $\cardone^-$ its predecessor cardinal.
+Note that $\cardone^-$ is defined only if $\cardone$ is a successor cardinal.

+Many standard results on cardinal arithmetic can be found in~\cite{HolzSteffensWeitz}, among other places, and are used frequently throughout the proofs.